worldofgeese/fleek-nix-darwin/README.md

    curl -sSf -L https://install.lix.systems/lix | sh -s -- install
    ```

-2. Clone this repo to `~/.config/fleek` (hint: you can use `nix-shell -p gitMinimal gh` for an ad-hoc shell with Git and `gh` installed)
+2. Clone this repo to `~/.config/home-manager` (hint: you can use `nix-shell -p gitMinimal gh` for an ad-hoc shell with Git and `gh` installed)

 3. Modify this opinionated configuration by following the guides for macOS and WSL/Linux below.

 3. Update your packages:
-`nix flake update ~/.config/fleek`
+`nix flake update --flake ~/.config/home-manager`

 4. Create your first Home Manager generation:
-`nix run home-manager/master -- init --switch ~/.config/fleek`
+`nix run home-manager/master -- init --switch`

 For help with any errors or bugs, refer to [Troubleshooting](#troubleshooting) or open an issue!

 ### Configuring `nix-darwin` for macOS users

-Create or edit the file `darwin.nix` in the generated path at `~/.config/fleek` under your machine name folder Fleek created.
+Create or edit the file `darwin.nix` in the  `~/.config/home-manager` under your machine name folder.
 My machine name folder is M-02877 but it won't be yours.
 You can copy many of my settings, packages, and applications in my own `darwin.nix` file as you like.
 The important thing is you minimally include the following in your `darwin.nix` file:

 ```nix
 {pkgs, ...}: {